sermelo/Highcliff-SDK/README.md

 # SDK-Python
 Python version of a microservice Software Development Kit (SDK) for the Foundation System

+## Overview

+The goal of this project is to speed the development of an intelligent, automomous environment that looks after the well being of the severly disabled.
+The environment should constantly monitor, anticipate and adapt itself to the person's changing needs.

+The intended technical environment is a network of smart things integrated using a central message queue.
+Every smart thing participating in the network must be capable of publishing and subscribing to a central message queue.
+Smart things must use messages to and from the queue to coordinate their actions.
+Each smart thing must be capable of making itself known to other participants in the network.
+They must also be capable of reading and contributing to the collective state of the network-- a shared world view.
+Every smart thing must be capable of taking action, communicating the success or failure of the action, and updating the shared world view based on the outcome of that acton.

+The SDK provides (and hides from smart-thing developers) the infrastructure integration required of all smart things.
+The SDK takes care of publishing and subscribing to a central message queue.
+The SDK (specifically, the AI known as Highcliff) determines when to call an action.
+The SDK handles registering smart things and making them known in the network.
+It handles reading and updating the shared world view.
+With the SDK, the smart thing developer need only include the appropriate SDK classes and implement the appropriate custom behavior.

 ## Quick Start
 1. Clone the repository
 2. Run `\examples\quick_start_LOCAL.py`